Kolhapur State: History

 The Maharajas of Kolhapur have a common ancestry with the Bhonsle dynasty of Satara, being direct descendants of the Maratha King Shivaji.
 The states of Satara and Kolhapur came into being in 1707, because of the succession dispute over the Maratha throne.
 Shahuji, the heir apparent to the Maratha kingdom, captured by the Mughals at the age of nine, remained their prisoner at the death of his father Sambhaji, the elder son of Shivaji the founder of the Maratha Empire, in 1689.
 The Dowager Maharani Tarabai (widow of Rajaram I) proclaimed her son Shivaji II, as Chhatrapati under her regency.
 The Mughals released Shahu under certain conditions in 1707, and he returned to claim his inheritance.
 He defeated the regent at the Battle of Khed and established himself at Satara, forcing her to retire with her son to Kolhapur.
-By 1710 two separate principalities had become an established fact.
+By 1710, two separate principalities had become an established fact.
 Shivaji II and Tarabai were soon deposed by Rajasbai, the other widow of Rajaram.
 She installed her own son, Sambhaji II as the new ruler of Kolhapur.
-In early years of his rule, Sambhaji made alliance with the Nizam to wrest the Maratha kingdom from his cousin, Shahuji.
+In the early years of his rule, Sambhaji made an alliance with the Nizam to wrest the Maratha kingdom from his cousin, Shahu.
 The defeat of the Nizam by Bajirao I in the Battle of Palkhed in 1728 led to the former ending his support for Sambhaji.
 Sambhaji II signed the Treaty of Warna in 1731 with his cousin Shahuji to formalize the two separate seats of Bhonsle family.